praveek/launch.en/help/extension-reference/web/aep-web-sdk/aep-web-sdk-release-notes.md

 * Request made during ID migration is sent to demdex endpoint to improve cross-domain identification when demdex cookie is not set
 * Request made during ID migration always expects a response to ensure identity cookie gets set
 * When executing an invalid command, a list of valid command names will be logged in the console
-* Added checkbox for toggling third-party cookie support to the Launch extension.
+* Added checkbox for toggling third-party cookie support to the Adobe Experience Platform Launch extension.
 This disables calls to demdex.net

 ## December 20, 2019